Going to Traffic School? Here's What to Expect

 Perch said, too, that by keeping points off the driving records of motorists, traffic school makes it less likely that drivers will have their licenses suspended, something that could happen if drivers rack up too many points in too short of a time.

-CHECK OUT: 25 Ways to Save on Car Insurance
+ALSO: 25 Ways to Save on Car Insurance

 Not all violators, though, are eligible for traffic school.
 In California, you aren’t eligible if you’ve attended traffic school for another ticket issued within 18 months of the date of your new ticket.
 You can’t attend if you are convicted of driving more than 25 mph over the posted speed limit.